Grief: Death of a spouse

 Many widows and widowers describe losing 'half' of themselves.
 A factor is the manner in which the spouse died.
 The survivor of a spouse who died of an illness has a different experience of such loss than a survivor of a spouse who died by an act of violence.
 Often, the spouse who is "left behind" may suffer from depression and loneliness, and may feel it necessary to seek professional help in dealing with their new life.

+A historical example of profound spousal grief is that of Mughal Emperor Shah Jahan following the death of his wife Mumtaz Mahal in 1631 during childbirth.
+Contemporary accounts describe Shah Jahan as "paralysed by grief," with reports of him entering a period of deep mourning, during which he reportedly secluded himself, ceased listening to music, and abandoned lavish attire for years.
+In response to his loss, Shah Jahan commissioned the Taj Mahal as her mausoleum, widely regarded as a monument to enduring love and grief.

 Furthermore, most couples have a division of 'tasks' or 'labor', e.g., the husband mows the yard, the wife pays the bills, etc. which, in addition to dealing with great grief and life changes, means added responsibilities for the bereaved.
 Planning and financing a funeral can be very difficult if pre-planning was not completed.
 Changes in insurance, bank accounts, claiming of life insurance, securing childcare can also be intimidating to someone who is grieving.
 Social isolation may also become imminent, as many groups composed of couples find it difficult to adjust to the new identity of the bereaved, and the bereaved themselves have great challenges in reconnecting with others.
 Widows of many cultures, for instance, wear black for the rest of their lives to signify the loss of their spouse and their grief.
 Only in more recent decades has this tradition been reduced to a period of two years, while some religions such as Orthodox Christianity many widows will still continue to wear black for the remainder of their lives.